-There are many state and federal agencies that handle employment law claims in New Jersey and New York.
+There are many agencies that handle employment law claims in New Jersey and New York.
 Most of these agencies investigate claims, attempt to help the parties resolve their disputes, and make determinations or rulings when the parties cannot reach an amicable resolution.

 - Title VII: Discrimination and harassment based on sex, race, color, national origin and religion.

 - Americans with Disabilities Act ("ADA"): Disability discrimination and harassment

 - Age Discrimination in Employment Act ("ADEA"): Age discrimination and harassment